Why A Value Proposition Is Essential For Business Success

 Questions like these can make even practised business owners break a sweat.
 If you start hearing yourself waffling on about the ’synergistic benefits’ of your ‘integrated solution’ it’s not because you don’t know your stuff, it’s generally because you haven’t developed your value proposition.

-A value proposition is a precise summary of the pain you solve for customers, the services or products you offer to alleviate their problems and why they should choose your business – not your competitors’.
+A business value proposition is a precise summary of the pain you solve for customers, the services or products you offer to alleviate their problems and why they should choose your business – not your competitors’.
 Unlike a strapline, which is customer-facing, a value proposition is an internal document designed to provide direction for your team in all areas of marketing and communications – including for developing external-facing copy and content.

 Too few businesses have worked out their value proposition, which is why crafting one is often our proven part-time Marketing Directors’ first job when they join a new business.
 Crafting yours will force you to put yourself in customers’ shoes, offering up rich insight for you to use across your business more widely.